 - Separate the egg whites from the yolks.

-3. Beat the yolks with a mixer on high speed until fluffy, for about six to eight minutes.
+3. First, beat the egg whites with a mixer on high speed until fluffy, for about six to eight minutes.
+Remove the mixing bowl and set aside.

-4. In a different mixer bowl, beat the yolks with the sugar until fully incorporated, about two minutes.
+4. Now, in a different mixer bowl, beat the yolks with the sugar until fully incorporated, about two minutes.
+Add the cognac.

 6. Pour the cake batter into the buttered cake pan.